 An effect that replaces an event with a modified event, immediately before it occurs.
 (See Section 6.4 - Replacement Effects)

 Reprise

-An ability keyword on warrior attack reaction cards that gives the card additional abilities if the defending hero has defended with a card from their hand.
+A label keyword on warrior attack reaction cards, with an ability that is conditional on if the defending hero has defended with a card from their hand.
 (See Rule 8.4.3)